2003scape/rsc-archiver/README.md

 # rsc-archiver
-compress and decompress runescape classic .jag/.mem cache files. these files contain a proprietary header describing the size of the archive, and of each individual entry (file). filenames are stored with a "hash" so it's impossible to recover the originals without bruteforcing (unless they're under ~5 characters).
+compress and decompress runescape classic .jag/.mem cache files. these files contain a proprietary header describing the size of the archive, and of each individual entry (file). filenames are stored with a hash so it's impossible to recover the originals without bruteforcing (unless they're under ~5 characters).